 Organic Devices and Systems (ODS)

 Fundamentals of Transport in Organic Semiconductors: In Silicon technology controlled electrical doping and the manipulation of energy levels are well-established and essential for a rational design of electronic devices.
-In order to adopt these highly techniques to organic semiconductors we pioneered the concept of molecular doping and band gap engineering and investigate basic physics behind these effects.
+In order to adopt these techniques to organic semiconductors we pioneered the concept of molecular doping and band gap engineering and investigate basic physics behind these effects.
 Our current focus lies on the band gap engineering and how this effect can be employed for more energy-efficient optoelectronic devices.

 Rubrene crystals: We study the electronic transport properties of highly ordered organic semiconductors that can be integrated into functional devices.
 Our work includes the growth, doping and processing of thin-film crystals using techniques suited for industrial scale mass production.
 We are interested in the device physics in novel device concepts based on these ordered organic thin films.